R134a Refrigerant Cylinders

 R134a refrigerant replaced R12 in the early 1990s.
 R12 or CFC-12 was damaging and depleting the ozone layer.
 The release of this environmentally damaging gas was outlawed, and regulation of the replacement HFC 134a went into effect.
 It has a different chemical composition.
 The chlorine in CFC is replaced with hydrogen in HFC.

 They're designed to accept a certain amount of refrigerant at a certain temperature.
-Most are not to exceed 130° F, or the cylinder may burst.
-A pressure relief valve is used with many service cylinders to protect against high pressures and tank burst.
-Service cylinders take more abuse than most, and much care should be taken when handling.
+Most will not exceed 130° F, or the cylinder may burst.
+A pressure relief valve is used with many service cylinders to protect against high pressures and tank bursts.
+Service cylinders take more abuse than most, and much care should be taken when handling them.

-Never mix the two refrigerants.
-Use only DOT approved cylinders, and never intentionally release refrigerant into the atmosphere.
+Never mix refrigerants.
+Use only DOT-approved cylinders, and never intentionally release refrigerant into the atmosphere.
 When storing refrigerants, do not exceed 60% of the cylinder's refill capacity.
 As one can imagine, a full storage tank can explode with great velocity.